Welcome to today's edition of the Rush 24-7 podcast.

 Well, we have two audio sound bites last night.

-This now, this is during the pre-Obama press conference coverage.
+Now, this is during the pre-Obama press conference coverage.

-The fundamental reason he became president was he was promising there's no red state, there's no blue state, I'm gonna bring the country together.
+The fundamental reason he became president was he was promising there's no red state, there's no blue state.

-He's been a polarizing president, and this would be a nuclear bomb that would blow open and make this country even more divided in in a way that most Americans just don't want.
+He's been a polarizing president, and this would be a nuclear bomb that would blow open and make this country even more divided in a way that most Americans just don't want.

 Yeah.